 Industrial engineers improve the quality of our lives by making systems and processes better, faster, cheaper, and safer.
 They excel at exploring business challenges and developing ways to make industries, hospitals, education, and government more effective.
 They know how to work with others and how to help people work more effectively, and they're typically responsible for implementing the delicate and complex process of system change.

 Why Study at Iowa

-The BSE in industrial engineering is one of six Undergraduate Engineering Programs in the College of Engineering, which offers excellent opportunities for students to participate in research, internships, study abroad, and student organizations.
+The BSE in industrial engineering is one of eight Undergraduate Engineering Programs in the College of Engineering, which offers excellent opportunities for students to participate in research, internships, study abroad, and student organizations.

 - Computer and information systems